iowannie/cap.github.io/README.md

-# cap.github.io
+# iowannie.github.io
-Photo collection to share with C for her birthday
+Photo collection to share with CAP for her birthday